-Well over 800 of these excavated eggs were transported to the Marshview Welcome and Education Centre at Long Point Eco Adventures to incubate for the 2024 summer.
-These eggs are the first ever collected for the Long Point Biosphere Region Turtle Hatchery and Exhibit!
+1,112 turtle eggs were excavated from vulnerable nest around Long Point and transported to the Marshview Welcome and Education Centre at Long Point Eco Adventures by a team of dedicated volunteers.
+These eggs—collected over the summer of 2024—were the first ever collected for the Long Point Turtle Hatchery!

 They include midland painted, snapping, and norther map turtle eggs.
 Our mentors and colleagues at the Turtle Lab in the London Watershed Conservation Centre graciously took in many more clutches when we reached our processing capacity.
 This included all of our threatened Blanding’s turtle eggs.